choccydev/midiboard/docs/readme.md

 The `thresholds` key inside the config data defines what are the time thresholds to consider when [debouncing](http://www.interfacebus.com/Glossary_Switch_Debounce.html) the input.
 MIDI is a digital protocol, so debouncing input shouldn't be necesary, but encoders, and "sensitive" keys or pads update their [velocity](https://electronicmusic.fandom.com/wiki/Velocity) very fast (for human timescales), which makes it a requirement.

 For most uses, the default thresholds present on the skeleton are fine.
 You can tune them according to your needs or the quirks of your device.
-For more information check the [event docs](https://github.com/aordano/midiboard/tree/master/docs/events.md).
+For more information check the [debouncing and time threshold documentation](https://github.com/aordano/midiboard/blob/master/docs/events.md#Debouncingandtimethresholds).

 ### 4.3. <a name='Definingcontrols'></a>Defining controls